connorchency/PUI2016_cc5502/HW5_cc5502/README.md

 ##Assignment 3

-1. null hypothesis:
+1. Null hypothesis:
-    test group lose less average percentage body fat after three month diets than control group after three month     exercise.
+    The test group loses less average percentage body fat after three month diets than that of control group after three month exercise.

 	Formula:

-    Fat_ave_test <= Fat_ave_control
+    Mean(Fat_test) <= Mean(Fat_control)

-2. null hypothesis:
+2. Null hypothesis:

-    percentage of people answering yes is more than that of people with no answsers in the poll.
+    The percentage of people answering yes is more than that of people with no answsers in the poll.

 	Formula:

     P_yes >= P_no

-3. null hypothesis:
+3. Null hypothesis:

-    average cessation rates using nicotine patch is smaller than that with placebo patch.
+    The average cessation rates using nicotine patch is smaller than that with placebo patch.

 	Formula:

     r_nico_ave <= r_place_ave

-4. null hypothesis:
+4. Null hypothesis:

-    averge IQ of children of pregnant women at age 1,2,3 and 4 is above average.
+    The averge IQ of children of pregnant women at age 1,2,3 and 4 is above average.

 	Formula: